z3bbster/SJSF/readme.txt

 --------------------------------------------------------------------------------------------------------------
 V1.00 - Composed the texture pack parts together for Minecraft 1.4_01.
 Added a custom radiant purple Mohjang logo and pack.png.
+V1.01 - Changed armor graphics back to orginal JS.
+Due to glitch with HD 64*64 armor graphics of Misa.